u-blox/ioc-client/README.md

 2. Run `git checkout ublox_c030_support`.
 3. Run `mbed deploy`.
 4. Replace the file `easy-connect.h` in the `easy-connect` directory with the file `easy-connect.h - REPLACE THE ONE IN easy-connect WITH THIS ONE`.
-5. Navigate to the `mbed-os\targets\TARGET_STM\TARGET_STM32F4\TARGET_STM32F437xG\device` directory and edit the linker files in the relevant toolchain sub-directory such that `MBED_APP_START 0x08000000` becomes `MBED_APP_START 0x08020400`.
-6. Run `mbed target UBLOX_C030_U201` and `mbed toolchain GCC_ARM` (or whatever toolset you use).
+5. Run `mbed target UBLOX_C030_U201` and `mbed toolchain GCC_ARM` (or whatever toolset you use).
-7. Navigate to https://cloud.mbed.com/docs/v1.2/mbed-cloud-tutorials/getting-started-with-mbed-cloud-client.html and work out how to download your specific developer credentials file, `mbed_cloud_dev_credentials.c`, replacing the empty one in the root of this build with it.
+6. Navigate to https://cloud.mbed.com/docs/v1.2/mbed-cloud-tutorials/getting-started-with-mbed-cloud-client.html and work out how to download your specific developer credentials file, `mbed_cloud_dev_credentials.c`, replacing the empty one in the root of this build with it.
-8. Run `mbed compile`.
+7. Run `mbed compile`.
-9. Download the resulting build to your C030 board and it should register with the network and begin doing stuff.
+8. Download the resulting build to your C030 board and it should register with the network and begin doing stuff.
 If you attach a serial terminal running at 115200 you should see something like:

 ```
 Starting example client